moisesmendes/scaling-in-python/README.md

 Learning important topics to make Python code faster and more scalable.

-* Comprehensions in Python
+1. Comprehensions in Python
-* Iterators and Generators
+2. Iterators and Generators
-* Generator expressions
+3. Generator expressions
-* Iteration Tools
+4. Iteration Tools

+*Based on course "Core Python: Getting Started" by Robert Smallshire and Austin Bingham from Pluralsight.*